PriyaB272/Kbeznak-parmatonic/index.md

+Thanks for visiting :D If you are Cav's student, you know this means a lot ! :D

 The story of Kbeznak Parmatonic:

 The term/phrase Kbeznak Parmatonic is going to be mentioned by hundreds of webpages in the next one week.
 (Yes.
 I can foresee the future.
 Skills!).
 Kbeznak parmatonic is a term that was coined on February 16, 2018 by [Dr. James Caverlee](http://faculty.cse.tamu.edu/caverlee/), professor in [Computer Science and Engineering department](http://engineering.tamu.edu/cse.html) of [Texas A&M University](https://www.tamu.edu/).
 He is a visiting scientist in [Google](https://www.google.com/) as well.
 (Cool, isn't it?)